-A bursary is a means-tested award and its value is determined by the family’s financial circumstances, taking into account income, any realisable assets and other relevant circumstances.
+A bursary is a means-tested award and is determined by the family’s financial circumstances, taking into account income, any realisable assets and other relevant circumstances.
 The level of assistance provided will depend on individual circumstances and the maximum value awarded is the full published fees.
-Awards will be offered on entry to pupils who meet the school’s normal academic and residence requirements and whose parents have demonstrated their inability to afford a full fee-paying place.
-The number of bursaries we award for pupils who join us in Year 7 and Year 12 is at the discretion of the school and will vary each year.
+The number of bursaries we award for students who join us in year 7 and year 12 is at the discretion of the school and will vary each year.

 Junior Music Scholarships (11+) to the value of lessons in two instruments/voice, currently worth £1,650 per annum, tenable for five years when scholars will be able to apply for a 16+ scholarship in Year 11 for their final two years at St Paul’s.
 Music exhibitions may also be awarded following auditions at the discretion of the Director of Music.
 They are based on the value of lessons in one instrument/voice, currently worth £825 per annum and tenable for five years.

 Senior Art Scholarships (16+) of the value of £250 per annum are offered to up to two internal and two external candidates who are currently in their final GCSE year and who, if applying from another school, have previously been successful in the Senior School entrance examination.
 Candidates take part in a workshop and are also required to submit a portfolio.